FORCE: Physics-aware Human-object Interaction: Experiments

 \subsection{Quantitative Evaluation}

-We quantitatively evaluate our model performance with two setups. a) We evaluate the accuracy (MPJPE) of motion synthesis on testing sequences following our training/testing split explained in Section~\ref{sec:dataset}.
+We quantitatively evaluate our model performance with two setups. \textbf{a)} offline motion synthesis.
+This is performed on the testing sequences given the ground truth control signals.
+We evaluate the accuracy (MPJPE) and motion quality (foot-slide and collision) of motion synthesis on testing sequences following our training/testing split explained in Section~\ref{sec:dataset}.
 The model synthesizes poses auto-regressively given the trajectories.
-The sequences are each distinctive, covering diverse pushing, pulling and carrying motions at different resistances. b) We evaluate all other metrics on the complete synthesis of approaching and interacting in a random setup.
-For fairness, the object shapes are sampled.
-They are placed randomly relative to the human (within 6 meters), and given a random y-rotation.
-The synthesis is performed 120 times, repeating each action type (pushing, pulling, one-handed, and two-handed carrying) 30 times.
+The sequences are each distinctive, covering diverse pushing, pulling and carrying motions at different resistances. \textbf{b)} online full synthesis.
+We synthesize full approaching and interacting in a random setup.
+For fairness, 10 objects are randomly sampled.
+They are placed randomly relative to the human (within 6 meters) at a random orientation.
+The synthesis is performed 120 times for each method, repeating each action type (pushing, pulling, one-handed, and two-handed carrying) 30 times.
+We measure the diversity, the success rate and the execution time.
+Note, InterDiff~\cite{xu2023interdiff} does not allow online synthesis, we compare against it for offline synthesis on the testing set.